olalonde/proof-of-liabilities/README.md

 blind-solvency-proof
 ====================

 My attempt at implementing gmaxwell's "prove-how-(non)-fractional-your-Bitcoin-reserves-are scheme" https://iwilcox.me.uk/v/nofrac.
-Some discussion here: http://www.reddit.com/r/Bitcoin/comments/1yzil4/i_implemented_gmaxwells/
+Some discussion here: http://www.reddit.com/r/Bitcoin/comments/1yzil4/i_implemented_gmaxwells/ and here: https://news.ycombinator.com/item?id=7277865

 This is a proof of concept and not recommended for production yet.
 I might also rename the project to blind-libability-proof to avoid